What is Soft Tissue Massage

 - Therapeutic massage

-William Murrell (1853-1912) defined massage as “scientific method of treating certain forms of a disease by systematic manipulation”.
+William Murrell (1853-1912) defined massage as a “scientific method of treating certain forms of a disease by systematic manipulation”.

 Beard (1952) – “the term use to designate certain manipulation at the soft tissue of the body; these manipulations are most effectively performed with the hands and are administered for the purpose of producing effects on the nervous, muscular and respiratory system and the local and general circulation of blood and lymph”.